ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

      schedule:
        - cron: "30 20 * * 6"

-Notice that the workflow triggers every Saturday Night at 8.30 PM (Fun Fact: It's just my gut feeling that there are relatively lesser commits on the Repository on a Saturday Night, and we get access to the Resources quickly, LoL!).
+Notice that the workflow triggers every Saturday Night at 8.30 PM (Fun Fact: It’s just my gut feeling that there are relatively lesser commits on the Repository on a Saturday Night, and we get access to the Resources quickly, LoL!).

 The workflow runs all the Ivy tests, determines their coverage, computes the Mapping, and pushes it to the unifyai/Mapping Repository.